 Yes, the main consideration is that a gluten-free vegetable stock is used and that any herb or spices that may be added are also free from gluten as some may add flour as a thickener.
 Also if using a shop-bought vegan cream as a garnish do ensure that it is gluten-free.

 No, its not essential to roast the vegetables, as they can be steamed or boiled on the stove-top before using for the soup, or all the ingredients added to the soup pot and cooked until soft before blending.
-However, for the best flavours we do highly recommend roasting the veggies as it does make a huge difference.
-Also roasting the veggies cuts down the length of time needed to cook the soup on the stove top, as once roasted the soup just needs blended and then heated through.
+However, for the best flavours we do highly recommend roasting as it does make a huge difference.
+Also, roasting cuts down the length of time needed to cook the soup on the stove top, as once the vegetables have roasted, the soup just needs blended and then heated through.

-If you are not going to blend the soup the veggies could be chopped into smaller pieces before roasting otherwise your soup may resemble more of a stew.
+If you are not going to blend the soup the vegetables could be chopped into smaller pieces before roasting otherwise your soup may resemble more of a stew.

 We use an immersion stick blender but a food processer or larger counter top blender or smoothie mixer could be used instead.
 Although it is always best not to pour boiling hot soup into a plastic blender, rather wait until its cooled, but do consult your appliances guidebook for specific guidance.